Choosing a Legal Research Topic

 However, the process of writing the first research paper can be tedious.
 To write a research paper one has to follow a number of steps including choosing a topic, doing some in-depth research, finding the gap, writing the research questions, providing answers to the questions, following all the legal writing rules, and providing the citations.

 Also, I discussed the challenges faced by the students while writing their research papers.

 Out of all the steps involved, choosing the topic could be the most important yet challenging aspect.
 There can be different ways to choose a research paper topic.
-In this write-up, I am going to share few points which can help students to narrow done a research topic.
+In this write-up, I am going to share a few points which can help students to narrow done a research topic.

-Moreover, if the research paper is part of assessment, then the topic should conform to criteria set forth by your professor.
+Moreover, if the research paper is part of the assessment, then the topic should conform to the criteria set forth by your professor.
 Therefore, make sure you read your assignment guidelines and understand what it is asking for.
 If you feel the assignment is unclear, do not go any further without talking to your professor about it.

 To begin with, background research will be required.
 You can start by reading secondary sources.
 Here are some potential sources you can explore: